ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 | 3 | 80   | 779190469673491460259841               | 14 | 72  | 3 * 5 * 11       |
 | 4 | 123  | 9304595970494411110326649421962412033  | 3  | 120 | 7                |
 | 5 | 126  | 74769074762901517850839147140769382401 | 7  | 118 | 3^2 * 5^2        |

+[TODO: Choose new parameters for 2, 3, and 5 so that p is as close to 2^size as possible without going over.
+(4 is already close enough; 1 is already deployed and can't be changed.]

 **Finding suitable primes.**
 One way to find suitable primes is to first choose choose b, then "probe" to